guettli/contentencoding/README.md

 Gzipped files like foo.css.gz will be served with Content-Encoding gzip and the appropriate Content-Type.

-The Content-Type gets determined by the file extension with the help of [mime.TypeByExtension()](https://pkg.go.dev/mime#TypeByExtension)
+The Content-Type gets determined by the file extension with the help of [mime.TypeByExtension](https://pkg.go.dev/mime#TypeByExtension)

 ## Use case

-If you want to use a file like `foo.js.gz`, then most web servers will serve with the Content-Type "application/gzip".
+If you want to use a file like `foo.js.gz`, then most web servers will serve the file with the Content-Type "application/gzip".

 But this means, you can't use the file like in this html snippet: